noru/noru.github.io.old/_posts/2014-07-13-About-COMMIT-WORK-and-Everything-That-Entails.md

 I’d believe this is more persuasive than the ‘Performance’ or the first reason.
 However I still don’t have the whole picture of it and my conclusion may not precise.
 May experts can give a thorough explanation about it.
 And the lesson I learnt is(also my suggetstion):

-### -   Do not use ‘COMMIT WORK’ unless you’re creating a SAP LUW in your project.
+### -   DO NOT use ‘COMMIT WORK’ unless you’re introducing a SAP LUW in your project.

 ---
 > Appendix: